-If you are suffering from sudden hair loss in one particular area, if there are other symptoms such as redness or irritation, your first step should be to see your GP to check if there is a medical reason.
-There are conditions such as alopecia that affect hair growth and other conditions that hair loss can be a symptom of.
+If you are suffering from sudden hair loss in one particular area, if there are other symptoms such as redness or irritation, your first step should be to see your GP to check for any more serious underlying conditions.
+With early intervention, conditions such as alopecia and thyroid disease can be treated effectively, possibly reversing signs of hair loss.

 To protect you from phone radiation WaveWall have a range of anti-radiation phone cases, radiation-blocking headphones and other products.